Zero-knowledge proof: Discrete log of a given value

+To show that the above interactive proof gives zero knowledge other than the fact that Peggy knows x, one can use similar arguments as used in the above proof of completeness and soundness.
+Specifically, a simulator, say Simon, who does not know x, can simulate the exchange between Peggy and Victor by the following procedure.
+Firstly, Simon randomly flips a fair coin.
+If the result is "heads", then he picks a random value r, computes C = g^{r} mod p, and discloses C as if it is a message from Peggy to Victor.
+Then Simon also outputs a message "request the value of r" as if it is sent from Victor to Peggy, and immediately outputs the value of r as if it is sent from Peggy to Victor.
+A single round is complete.
+On the other hand, if the coin flipping result is "tails", then Simon picks a random number r′, computes C′ = g^{r′} · y^{−1} mod p, and discloses C′ as if it is a message from Peggy to Victor.
+Then Simon outputs "request the value of (x + r) mod (p − 1)" as if it is a message from Victor to Peggy.
+Finally, Simon outputs the value of r′ as if it is the response from Peggy back to Victor.
+A single round is complete.
+By the previous arguments when proving the completeness and soundness, the interactive communication simulated by Simon is indistinguishable from the true correspondence between Peggy and Victor.
+The zero-knowledge property is thus guaranteed.

 Hamiltonian cycle for a large graph

 The following scheme is due to Manuel Blum.

 In this scenario, Peggy knows a Hamiltonian cycle for a large graph G. Victor knows G but not the cycle (e.g., Peggy has generated G and revealed it to him.)
 Finding a Hamiltonian cycle given a large graph is believed to be computationally infeasible, since its corresponding decision version is known to be NP-complete.
 Peggy will prove that she knows the cycle without simply revealing it (perhaps Victor is interested in buying it but wants verification first, or maybe Peggy is the only one who knows this information and is proving her identity to Victor).

-To show that Peggy knows this Hamiltonian cycle, she and Victor play several rounds of a game.
+To show that Peggy knows this Hamiltonian cycle, she and Victor play several rounds of a game: